percona/k8spxc-docs/docs/options.md

     option.

-If you provide custom configuration to the Operator with several different ways at once, it will choose the only one.
+If you provide custom configuration to the Operator with several different ways at once, it will choose only one.
 First, it looks for a Secret object.
 If no matching Secrets are found, it looks for a custom configuration specified in the Custom Resource (the one provided via the `deploy/cr.yaml` file).
 If it wasn't found either, the Operator searches for a ConfigMap.

 ## Edit the `deploy/cr.yaml` file